 In the opinion of the court, the obligation to label low-voltage lamps is based on line 6 of Annex 1 to the EnVKV in conjunction with Annex 1 of Directive 98/11/EC of 27.01.1998, where the lamps subject to mandatory labeling are defined as:

-"Mains voltage operated household lamps (incandescent lamps and fluorescent lamps with integrated ballast) and household fluorescent lamps (including single and double capped lamps and lamps without integrated ballast)."
+“Mains-operated household lamps (incandescent lamps and fluorescent lamps with integrated ballast) and household fluorescent lamps (including single- and double-capped lamps and lamps without integrated ballast).”

 However, according to the OLG Hamburg, low-voltage lamps do not fall under this definition.

-Only household lamps that are directly connected to the mains are covered.
-Such lamps, which - like low-voltage lamps - are operated by means of a transformer connected to the mains, which converts the mains voltage into a low-voltage range of 12 V and 24 V, therefore do not fall under this definition, according to the OLG Hamburg.
-According to the court, the transformer required for low-voltage lamps is a separate device to be connected upstream.
-Therefore, the low-voltage lamps were not directly connected to the mains and therefore not covered by the labelling obligation of the EnVKV.
-Lamps that contain an integrated transformer, on the other hand, must be labelled.
+Only household lamps that are directly connected to the power grid are covered.
+Lamps that – like low-voltage lamps – are operated by means of a transformer connected to the power grid, which converts the mains voltage into a low-voltage range of 12 V and 24 V, are therefore not covered by this definition according to the OLG Hamburg.
+In the court's opinion, the transformer required for low-voltage lamps is a separately connected device.
+Therefore, low-voltage lamps are not directly connected to the power grid and are thus not covered by the labeling obligation of the EnVKV.
+Lamps, however, that contain an integrated transformer are subject to labeling.

 Goldberg Attorneys at Law 2011